dirtgirlcity/moonscript/docs/reference.md

 `if` and `elseif` blocks can take an assignment in place of a conditional expression.
-Upon evaluating the conditional, the assignment will take place and the value that was assigned to will be used as the conditional expression.
+Upon evaluating the conditional, the assignment will take place and the value that was assigned to it will be used as the conditional expression.
 The assigned variable is only in scope for the body of the conditional, meaning it is never available if the value is not truthy.

 ```moon
 if user = database.find_user "moon"